 Covington has averaged 12.8 points and six rebounds so far this season with the Timberwolves, his seventh in the league.
 The 29-year-old got his start in the NBA with the Rockets, too, playing seven games for them in his rookie season.

 He is currently in the second year of a four-year, $46.8 million deal.

 The Rockets also received Jordan Bell from the Timberwolves.
 Bell has averaged 3.1 points and 2.9 rebounds in 27 games off the bench for Minnesota.

-The Rockets dealt away Clint Capela, Nene and Gerald Green in the deal.
+The Rockets dealt away Clint Capela, Nene and Gerald Green.